ippontech/blog-usa/posts/go-cli-from-scratch.md

 3. Build out the core logic for the function
 4. Add a new case statement

-We already added the `version` case to the main method so lets start there.
+We already added the `version` case to the main method so let's start there.

 ### Add Version command
-First we need to define what the usage message should be, based on the requirements I put this together:
+First, we need to define what the usage message should be, based on the requirements I put this together:

 NOTE: I didn't mention this before but the Version command will accept a single flag `--short`, if added the short version of the build info will be printed.